EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Introduction

 \IEEEpubidadjcol

 VPR is generally addressed as a special image retrieval task \cite{cao2020unifying}.
 Each place image is represented by a global feature, and then the nearest neighbor search is performed in the feature space to obtain the best-matched images of the query.
 The global features are typically derived from the aggregation of deep features, utilizing some techniques such as NetVLAD \cite{netvlad}, GeM \cite{GeM} pooling or their variants \cite{patch-netvlad,tcsvtvpr1,Cosplace}.
-Unfortunately, such global features usually can not perform well in challenging VPR scenes.
-To further improve the robustness and retrieval accuracy, recent single-stage VPR research has focused on exploring novel methods to aggregate deep features.
-For instance, MixVPR \cite{mixvpr} incorporates global relationships into each individual feature map through a stack of Feature-Mixer, which just consists of the multi-layer perceptrons (MLPs).
+Unfortunately, such global features usually can not perform well in challenging scenes.
+To get robust global features and thereby address the main challenges in VPR, recent single-stage VPR research has focused on exploring novel methods to achieve feature aggregation using some popular architectures.
+For instance, MixVPR \cite{mixvpr} incorporates global relationships into each feature map through a stack of Feature-Mixer, which just consists of the multi-layer perceptrons (MLPs).
 CricaVPR \cite{cricavpr} proposes a cross-image encoder to calculate the correlation between representations of multiple images in the same batch for robust global features.
 SALAD \cite{SALAD} redefines the soft assignment of local features in NetVLAD as an optimal transport problem, in which both CNNs and MLPs are fully utilized.
-BoQ \cite{BoQ} attempts to aggregate features by utilizing the stacked transformer encoders, attention mechanism and multiple sets of learnable queries.
-However, the transformer decoder structure has not been well explored in the VPR task, despite it being highly renowned in the fields of NLP \cite{Transformer} and semantic segmentation \cite{tcsvtss1,senformer, maskformer, cheng2021mask2former} due to its strong capability in capturing contextual dependencies and generating accurate features.
+BoQ \cite{BoQ} attempts to aggregate features by utilizing additional transformer encoders, attention mechanism, and multiple independent sets of learnable queries.
+However, the transformer decoder structure has not yet been well explored in the VPR task, despite it being highly renowned in the fields of NLP \cite{Transformer} and semantic segmentation \cite{tcsvtss1,senformer, maskformer, cheng2021mask2former} due to its strong capability in capturing contextual dependencies and producing accurate features.
 We argue that these characteristics of the decoder hold significant potential for addressing various challenges in VPR.
-To this end, we revisit the transformer decoder and propose an \textbf{E}fficient \textbf{D}ecoder \textbf{T}rans\textbf{former} (EDTformer), which can fully utilize the contextual information within the deep features extracted from the backbone, then gradually decode and aggregate the crucial features to output robust and discriminative global representations for the place images.
+To this end, we revisit the transformer decoder and propose an \textbf{E}fficient \textbf{D}ecoder \textbf{T}rans\textbf{former} (EDTformer), which can fully utilize the contextual information within deep features extracted from the backbone, then gradually decode and aggregate the crucial features to output robust and discriminative global representations for the place images.